Modding-Zaibatsu/tekkenmods-docs/files/en/Tekken_8/Basic_Information/Overview/Moveset/index.md

 # Cancel Extra Data
 These are 4-byte bit-flags that dictate additional properties for cancels.
 You should refer to the tab of the same name in the [spreadsheet](https://docs.google.com/spreadsheets/d/1DBkC-HfqD0KWQNeOTKjJWmPxdbEuCcGZxkPxQpsLkOY/edit?usp=sharing).
 Each moveset has around 50-60 of these values.
 These flags can do many things at once.
 Some of the additional properties include
-- Retaining the height for airborne moves like Akuma's flips
+- Retaining the height for airborne moves like Clive's jumping attacks
 - Retaining the frame number when transitioning from Move A to Move B
 - Shaving off starting frames of the next move
 - Playing the next move animation backwards